pramnora/lisp/README.md

 > clisp

 ...and, the CLISP REPL-Read Eval Print Loop should appear...ready for typing in/and, executing CLISP commands.

+In order to get help type:

+> :h

 In order to exit CLISP type: